Home Theater Projector Buyer's Guide

 What about 3D home theater projectors?[ top ]

-3D projectors have come a long way in recent years.
-Now, nearly all home theater manufacturers have 3D models.
-Prices are dropping and content is becoming more readily available.
+3D projection may not be as big a deal today, but nearly all home theater manufacturers have 3D models.
 Many cable providers even offer 3D channels and programs.

 Here are our most popular 3D projector models